Date of Degree

 Includes bibliographical references (pages 184-200).

 Copyright 2010 Aaron Charles Mason

 Mason, Aaron Charles.
-"Functional analysis of an alternative Replication Protein A complex containing RPA4." doctoral dissertation, University of Iowa, 2010.
+"Functional analysis of an alternative Replication Protein A complex containing RPA4."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.